utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ## The Dream

-I have, for a long time, wished there was a way to easily export GitHub issues & comments to Elasticsearch.
-The standard GitHub graphs for commits & traffic are great but I have really been missing graphs and analytics on issues & comments.
+I have, for a long time, wished there was a way to easily export GitHub issues and comments to Elasticsearch.
+The standard GitHub graphs for commits and traffic are great but I have really been missing graphs and analytics on issues and comments.

 If we had issues & comments in Elasticsearch, with a well-defined index mapping, we could do some interesting analytics.
 For example: